University College of Syracuse University is committed to making a world-class education accessible to all admitted students.

 Financial aid is offered in the form of merit-based scholarships, need-based grants and student employment, as well as student and parent educational loans.

 What financial aid forms are required?

-To apply for federal and University College financial aid, file the 2020-21 Free Application for Federal Student Aid (FAFSA) fafsa.gov (after October 1, 2019)
+If you plan on attending Spring 2021 or Summer 2021, apply for federal and University College financial aid by filing the 2020-21 Free Application for Federal Student Aid (FAFSA) fafsa.gov after October 1, 2019.

 - Syracuse University FAFSA code – 002882